Jumping-Beaver/PHP_Static_Type_Checker/README.md

 - False positives are not desirable.

 - This application omits non-essential features in favor of performance and maintainability.
-  I regard the tool as “almost” feature-complete with the current feature set that fits in 2500 SLOC.
   Out of scope are:
    - extensive support for PHPDoc comments,
    - support for outdated PHP versions,
    - suggestions where to add more type hints,
    - detection of dead code and unused identifiers are of scope, since it creates no runtime defects and may obstruct debugging,
-   - sophisticated analysis of control structures.
+   - sophisticated analysis of control structures,
    - to validate assignments of constants and default values, because they may contain arithmetic expressions, which are too hard to evaluate.